Art-of-WiFi/UniFi-API-client/README.md

 **11443**.

-### Remote API access to UniFi OS-based controllers
+### Remote API access to UniFi OS-based gateways
 When connecting to a UniFi OS-based gateway through the WAN interface, you need to create a specific firewall rule to allow this.
-See this blog post on the Art of WiFi website for more details when using the **"Classic"** firewall:
+See this blog post on the Art of WiFi website for detailed instructions when using the **"Classic"**
+firewall:
 https://artofwifi.net/blog/how-to-access-the-unifi-controller-by-wan-ip-or-hostname-on-a-udm-pro

 See this blog post when using the **Zone-Based firewall** (ZBF):